- STAP Work Programs

-- Chair's Council Statements
+- Chair's Report to Council

 The activities of the Panel and of the Secretariat fall into operational and strategic categories and are programmed using a Work Program, which is periodically tested against needs expressed by GEF partners, principally the GEF Secretariat.
 The STAP budget is estimated each year against the expected tasks within the Work Program.
 Normally the Work Program covers one GEF financial year.